AndiPfluegl/mta-feedback-analysis/README.md

 # Project: MTA Customer Feedback Analysis

 This repository contains a pipeline for processing, exploring, and modeling customer feedback data from the MTA.
-A reduced form of the MTA-Dataset (about 223.000) is found at data/MTA_Customer_Feedback_Data.csv It includes:
+A reduced form of the MTA-Dataset (about 223.000) is found at data/MTA_Customer_Feedback_Data.csv.
+The repository includes the following python scripts at scripts/:

 * **Configuration** constants (`config.py`)
 * **Data loading & cleaning** (`data.py`, `preprocessing.py`)